BritBox: Non-exclusive deals

 The sale of rights to BBC and Channel 5 content has caused some reporters to be wary of BritBox's viability as a platform for new content, due to deals with larger SVODs to exclusively stream newer BBC content and non-exclusive deals with Sky and Now TV to access Channel 5 box sets.
 However, many BBC Studios' deals have given licences to some of its content to many other SVODs on a non-exclusive basis.
 With newer or co-produced series more likely to be exclusive to certain SVODs, shown with the new 2020 original commissions being BritBox UK exclusive.
 Whereas Sky already has existing deals with not only Channel 5, but Channel 4 and the BBC to have certain box sets on their Sky and Now TV platforms in the UK.

-All current and future series of the 2005 revival of Doctor Who will be exclusive to stream on HBO Max in the US, following a deal between the two, on 1 August 2019.
+All current and future series of the 2005 revival of Doctor Who will be exclusive to stream on HBO Max (now Max) in the US, following a deal between the two, on 1 August 2019.
 Other content from BBC Studios such as The Honourable Woman, Luther, Top Gear, and the British version of The Office would be available on HBO Max on a non-exclusive basis, meaning they would potentially be also available on BritBox.

-On 1 April 2019, a 10-year content partnership was agreed between BBC Studios and Discovery, which will see Discovery become the exclusive global home of the BBC's landmark natural history programmes including the Planet Earth, Blue Planet and Life franchises for SVOD.
+On 1 April 2019, a 10-year content partnership was agreed between BBC Studios and Discovery, which was to see Discovery become the exclusive global home of the BBC's landmark natural history programmes including the Planet Earth, Blue Planet and Life franchises for SVOD.
 The Dynasties series, hosted by Sir David Attenborough, is included in the deal, as are future BBC-commissioned landmark series.
-This deal applies Worldwide except the UK, Ireland and Greater China, meaning such series may be unavailable on BritBox platforms outside the United Kingdom.
+This deal applies worldwide except in the UK, Ireland and Greater China, meaning such series may be unavailable on BritBox platforms outside the United Kingdom.
 Upcoming co-produced content between Discovery and BBC Studios would be exclusive to Discovery's upcoming streaming platform outside the UK.

 The Discovery deal includes around 500 hours of non-exclusive content, which will still be available on other streaming services.
 A BBC Studios spokesperson told TBI that the relationship with Discovery is "very significant and important but it is not 100% exclusive on all titles in all regions and is, therefore, able to co-exist alongside regional deals of this type", following BBC Studios' deal to provide factual content to Greek telco OTE's pay-TV service Cosmote TV.